Radioactive waste finding raises worries at Missouri school

 FLORISSANT, Mo.
 (AP) — Radioactive waste in a creek that meanders through part of suburban St. Louis has long been suspected of causing rare cancers and other health problems for residents who live nearby.
-Now, new studies suggest Coldwater Creek also has caused contamination around — and perhaps inside — a grade school.
+Now, a new study funded by law firms suing on behalf of residents of the area has created worry that contamination is inside a grade school.

-Students are still attending Jana Elementary School in Florissant, Missouri, despite a private company’s new report that found radioactive material far above the expected level for the school that sits within Coldwater Creek's flood plain.
-The Hazelwood School Board plans to meet in closed session Tuesday night to discuss what should be done next.
+Contamination was found in classrooms, the playground and elsewhere at Jana Elementary School in Florissant, Missouri, according to a report last week by Boston Chemical Data Corp.
+It follows another study by the U.S. Army Corps of Engineers, made public in June, that found contamination in a wooded area near Coldwater Creek, which runs past the school.

-Contamination was found in classrooms and the library, in the HVAC system and on the playground and nearby fields, according to a report from Boston Chemical Data Corp.
-The study completed earlier this month was performed on behalf of law firms involved in a class-action lawsuit — one of many seeking compensation for those who blame illness or death on living near the creek.
+Phillip Moser, program manager of the Corps of Engineers’ Formerly Utilized Sites Remedial Action Program in St. Louis, said Corps evaluations found no contamination between the wooded site and the school or its playground.
+He called the Boston Chemical report “incomplete and not consistent with the approved processes required to do an evaluation at one of our sites.”

 People are also reading…